nishantsing/API_Node_CrashCourse/README.md

 ### Notes

-- No cors required if you are triggering the public files using the express server itself because the origin is same but if you try to host them using vscode live server, you might face some cors issue because you will need to run them on different ports which is different origin. which can be easily fixed using the npm package cors
+- No cors required if you are triggering the public files using the express server itself because the origin is same but if you try to host them using vscode live server, you might face some cors issue because you will need to run them on different ports which is different origin. which can be easily fixed using the npm package cors and having absolute route in frontend rather than relative one.

+absolute: 'http:localhost:3000/api/v1/auth' - if server and frontend are hosted on different domain, you need to provide the absolute path in frontend.

+relative: '/api/v1/auth' - both server and frontend are triggered at same origin using static file path or template engine.
 ```js
 const cors = require('cors')
 app.use(cors())